zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 4. On the **SQL Server (logical server on...)** blade, specify the following configuration:

-    a.  **Server name**: Enter a unique value, such as contoso-insurance-SUFFIX (ensure the green checkmark appears)
+    a.  **Server name**: Enter a unique value, such as contoso-insurance-SUFFIX (ensure the green checkmark appears).

     b.  **Server admin login**: demouser

     c.  **Password**: Password.1!!

-    d.  **Resource group**: Select Use existing, and specify the hands-on-lab-SUFFIX resource group
+    d.  **Resource group**: Select Use existing, and specify the hands-on-lab-SUFFIX resource group.

-    e.  **Location**: Select the same location you used for the hands-on-lab-SUFFIX resource group
+    e.  **Location**: Select the same location you used for the hands-on-lab-SUFFIX resource group.

     ![SQL Server (logical server) blade with values specified above entered into the appropriate fields.](media/image41.png "SQL Server (logical server) blade")